verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

         profile: dev
         version: v0.7.0
       ```

       Then apply the resource to the cluster (if you have not edited the resource in-place using `kubectl edit`):

       ```shell
       kubectl apply -f my-verrazzano.yaml
       ```

-      b) Editing the `Verrazzano` resource directly using `kubectl` and setting the version field directly, for example:
+      b.
+Editing the `Verrazzano` resource directly using `kubectl` and setting the version field directly, for example:

       ```shell
       kubectl edit verrazzano my-verrazzano
-      # Once in the resource editor, add or update the version field to "version: v0.7.0", then save
+      # Once in the resource editor, add or update the version field to "version: v0.7.0", then save.
       ```

 1. Wait for the upgrade to complete:

    ```shell
    kubectl wait --timeout=20m --for=condition=UpgradeComplete verrazzano/my-verrazzano
    ```

-## Verify the Upgrade
+### Verify the upgrade

-Check that all pods in the `verrazzano-system` namespace are in the `Running` state.
+Check that all the pods in the `verrazzano-system` namespace are in the `Running` state.
 While the upgrade is in progress,
 you may see some pods terminating and restarting as newer versions of components are applied.

 For example: